 The word “Gombey” comes from an African word meaning “rhythm,” and rhythm is indeed very important.
 The infectious beat is provided by various percussion instruments, including a snare drum and goatskin bass drum.
 You'll also hear the high sounds of a fife adding melody to the proceedings.

 With every step the Gombeys take, every move they make, you’ll hear the tinkling of bells.
-Some say they represent the tinkling of chains as slaves were moved from place to place.
+Some say they represent the tinkling of chains as enslaved persons were moved from place to place.
 Bells are often attached to the dancers’ wrists and ankles, adding another sonic element to the mix.

 When the Gombeys get going, they become a wonderful blur of colour and movement.
 It’s a visual feast that’s increased by the many multicoloured tassels attached to the costumes.